You are here

 Will I ever have to spend the night?

-If you have to travel to Anchorage or our divisional offices for service, you will receive an additional subsistence allowance if you stay overnight.
-You may travel to Anchorage or our divisional offices (whichever is required by the recording) the evening before jury selection to ensure that you can report on time the next morning.
+If you have to travel for service, you will receive an additional subsistence allowance if you stay overnight.
+You may travel the evening before jury selection to ensure that you can report on time the next morning.

-For Anchorage, jurors from the Palmer, Wasilla, Big Lake and Girdwood areas are NOT considered out of town for travel authorization purposes.
+Jurors from the Palmer, Wasilla, Big Lake and Girdwood areas are NOT considered out of town for travel purposes in the Anchorage division.

 From which voting districts do you summon jurors?